Employee Well-Being

 Yvonne Chen, Vice President of Marketing at Calm Business

-As we celebrate our 10-year anniversary, it’s been particularly meaningful for me to reflect on how far we’ve come and where we want to go in the future.
 In the last decade, Calm has become a leading brand in a new category: digital mental health.
-Calm is a product that people turn to for relief and relaxation when they have issues related to stress, anxiety, or sleep.
-It offers a diverse range of resources to support mental health, including Break the Stress Cycle with Jeff Warren, Shift Your Self Talk by Jay Shetty, and The Nordland Night Train Sleep Story by Eric Braa.
+Calm is a companion that people turn to for relief and relaxation.
+It offers diverse resources to support mental health, including Break the Stress Cycle with Jeff Warren, Shift Your Self Talk by Jay Shetty, and The Nordland Night Train Sleep Story by Eric Braa.

 To recognize the last decade, I’m excited to share our new, free Essentials page, a collection of preventive mental health resources for anyone, anytime, anywhere.
-This collection is just a sample of how we’re helping people be happier and healthier and how we’re supporting global organizations to improve employee happiness and productivity in the workplace.
+This collection is just a sample of how we’re helping people be happier and healthier and supporting global organizations to improve workplace productivity.

-Mental health conversations are more prominent today than ever before, but more work remains to be done to optimize employers’ support of their people’s mental health needs.
-The future of work starts with mental health.
-Below, I share more about this and about three future-of-work trends to consider as you craft your employee mental health strategy.
+Mental health conversations are more prominent today than ever before, but more work remains to optimize employers’ support of their people’s mental health needs.
+The future of work starts with more support for mental health.
+Below, I share more about this and three future-of-work trends to consider as you craft your employee mental health benefits strategy.

 Building Calm Business for the new world of work

 When the COVID-19 global pandemic surfaced in 2020, it dramatically altered the world and, more specifically, the workplace.
-A new world of work emerged overnight—a workplace that skews remote or hybrid versus in-person.
+Overnight, a new world of work emerged—a workplace that skews remote or hybrid rather than in-person.
 Stress, burnout, and anxiety skyrocketed, and mental health was thrust to the top of every leader’s priority list.

-We built Calm Business to support this growing workplace need, and what started with just 30 business customers in 2019 grew to over 900 customers in 2021.
-Today we partner with over 3,000 global organizations around the world, supporting their mental health strategies to drive workforce engagement and productivity.
+We built Calm Business to support this growing workplace need.
+What started with just 30 business customers in 2019 grew to over 900 customers in 2021.
+Today, we partner with over 3,500 global organizations, supporting their mental health strategies to drive workforce engagement and productivity.

-What makes me so proud of what we’re doing is that we’re able to support people with a beloved brand that millions trust while anchoring on prevention as the core strategy for addressing workplace mental health needs.
-While some employees require clinical intervention, the majority of the workforce will benefit from better daily tools and resources.
+What makes me so proud of what we’re doing is that we can support people with a beloved brand that millions trust while anchoring on prevention as the core strategy for addressing workplace mental health needs.
+While some employees require clinical intervention, most of the workforce will benefit from better daily tools and resources that may act to prevent clinical intervention down the line.
 “It’s really important that we proactively reduce stress and anxiety and offer a preventive mental health tool as a first step for employees who are struggling,” shared Katja Meeuwsen-Nass, VP of HR at ASICS EMEA.
 “That’s how I see Calm Business, and I’m proud to offer it to our employees.”

-The future of work starts with mental health
+The future of work starts with better mental health support

 We’re headed into a new phase of mental health in the workplace.
-It’s no longer enough to talk about mental health benefits; we must take actions that demonstrate that mental health is a core pillar of our future-of-work strategy versus just an accessory.
+It’s no longer enough to talk about mental health benefits; we must take actions that demonstrate that mental health is a core pillar of our future-of-work strategy and not just an accessory.

-According to the 2023 Business Group on Health survey, a growing number of employers—now nearly 65%—say that health and well-being plays an integral role in their workforce strategy, and 73% of companies say mental health is their top focus as they think about their workforce well-being strategy.
-Leading companies and leaders recognize that mental health directly affects business performance and culture.
-As you develop your organization’s mental health strategy, here are three future-of-work trends to consider.
+According to the 2023 Business Group on Health survey, a growing number of employers—now nearly 65%—say that health and well-being play an integral role in their workforce strategy, and 73% of companies say mental health is their top focus as they consider their workforce well-being strategy.
+Leading companies and leaders recognize that mental health affects business performance and culture.
+As you develop your organization’s mental health strategy, acknowledge these three trends.

 1. Younger generations demand personalized mental health tools